An overview of the contact profile and how it can help you get better pitching results by improving your relationships.

 Pitching Preferences (left sidebar)

 Remember that this is only a suggestion, and you can pitch your contacts as needed, according to your pitching requirements.
-Also keep in mind that the higher the number of global pitches sent and the higher the response rate, the more reliable the data.

 If you are the only one on your team pitching, then you may remember your relationships with all of your contacts.
 However, if your teammates also pitch, the Top Relationships tab can help you choose the right approach when pitching.